-Construction of the Proposed Action would not cause disproportionately high and adverse effects to the Yakama Nation, low-income populations or minority populations.
+Construction of the Proposed Action would not cause disproportionate and adverse effects to the Yakama Nation or other communities with environmental justice concerns.
 The Proposed Action would increase the number of spring Chinook salmon smolts being released into the Klickitat and Columbia rivers.
 This increase in salmon smolts could benefit the Yakama Nation, low-income and minority communities living on the Yakama Nation Reservation by increasing the number of returning fish available for subsistence fishing.
 Although current access to the river from the hatchery may be limited during construction, this impact would be short-term and low (Section 3.8).
-There would be no disproportionately high and adverse human health or environmental effects on low-income or minority communities under the Proposed Action indicating there would be no impact to environmental justice.
-The Proposed Action may result in long-term beneficial impacts to environmental justice populations through the increased availability of salmon which would help enhance fish populations, protect Yakama Nation treaty rights, improve ecosystem health, and support traditional subsistence diets and economic activities.
+There would be no disproportionate and adverse human health and environmental effects (including risks) and hazards on communities with environmental justice concerns under the Proposed Action indicating there would be no impacts related to environmental justice.
+The Proposed Action may result in long-term beneficial impacts to communities with environmental justice concerns through the increased availability of salmon which would help enhance fish populations and harvest opportunities, improve ecosystem health, and support traditional subsistence diets and economic activities.

-Under the No Action Alternative, no construction actions would occur, and there would be no new impacts to socioeconomics and no impacts to environmental justice populations.
+Under the No Action Alternative, no construction actions would occur, and there would be no new impacts to socioeconomics and no impacts to environmental justice communities.
+There would be no long-term, beneficial impacts to communities with environmental justice concerns through the increased availability of salmon, which would help enhance fish populations and harvest opportunities, improve ecosystem health, and support traditional subsistence diets and economic activities.